ligato/docs/docs/tutorials/08_grpc-tutorial.md

 }
 ```

 As you can see, the code depends on cn-infra infrastructure (plugin definition) and an external GRPC dependency.
-Later it will consume vpp-agent API proto-definitions thus making it dependent on actual vpp-agent code.
+Later it will consume VPP agent API proto-definitions thus making it dependent on actual VPP agent code.

 The GRPC plugin is ready to use; however, it still needs to be [wired to the application](#wiring).